josh-feng/pool/README.md

 **Example: Table Value Default**

-Non-string index entry in the default table value will be ignored.
+In setting a member variable with a table as the default, non-string indexed entry will be ignored.
-However, it can be implemented in the constructor.
+However, non-string indexed entry can be implemented in the constructor.

 ```lua
 class = require('pool')